- Identification and Creation

 - Asian and Mediterranean Art

-- This remarkable statuette is a small-scale copy of a lost bronze statue that honored the Athenian orator and statesman Demosthenes.
+- This remarkable statuette is a small-scale copy of a lost life-size bronze statue that honored the Athenian orator and statesman Demosthenes.
 It illustrates a trend toward realism in Greek portraiture of the third century BCE and offers a posthumous psychological interpretation of the eloquent but ill-fated champion of Athenian liberty against Macedonian dominance.

 - Publication History